St George DUI Lawyer

-For more than three decades, I have defended individuals accused of all types of serious crimes, including DUI, throughout the state of Utah.
+For more than three decades, I have defended individuals accused of all types of serious crimes, throughout the state of Utah.
 I have personally handled more than 100 jury trials and have earned the respect of my fellow attorneys and local judges.

-For a free consultation, call (435) 228-7077.
+For a free consultation, call our DUI attorney in St. George at (435) 740-8460.
 Payment plans are available.